andreas-kaae/socialgraphs2020_artists_collaborations_network/README.md

 The github repository is made as a part of the final exam project for the course 02805, Social graphs and interactions, at DTU during the fall of 2020.

-The project is presented on the webpage: https://artists-collaborations-network.netlify.app While all analysis is showed and explained in depth in the `main_TheExplainerNotebook.ipynb`.
+The project is presented on the webpage: https://artists-collaborations-network.netlify.app While all analysis are showed and explained in depth in the `main_TheExplainerNotebook.ipynb`.

 The structure of the repository is explained below: